 Playlist (Shift + Left-click and drag in the bar-marker region) to allow you to layer MIDI or audio data.
 For audio to be placed automatically in the

 Playlist on each loop, turn on 'Auto create audio clip' in the Mixer menu > 'Disk recording' options.

 - Auto scrolling - Turns on/off the auto-scrolling feature in the Playlist and Piano roll.

 - Enable groups - Enables Piano roll note and Playlist pattern grouping.
 Use the Piano roll & Playlist 'Group' menu option to group/ungroup selected notes/patterns.

 - Multi-link to controllers (Ctrl+J)

 - For more detail see the section on Using External Hardware Controllers.
-To link multiple controls in one session, use the Multi-link option on the recording panel.
+To link multiple controls in one session, use the Multi-link option on the Snap Panel.
 Select the switch, tweak all the target controls, then tweak

 the same number of knobs on your hardware controller and turn off the switch (most people can remember about 7 links, how good is your memory?).